Aliases for PHKA2 Gene

 GeneCards Summary for PHKA2 Gene

 PHKA2 (Phosphorylase Kinase, Alpha 2 (Liver)) is a Protein Coding gene.
-Diseases associated with PHKA2 include glycogen storage disease, type ixa1 and phka2-related phosphorylase kinase deficiency.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
+Diseases associated with PHKA2 include glycogen storage disease, type ixa1 and glycogen storage disease due to liver phosphorylase kinase deficiency.
+Among its related pathways are Calcium signaling pathway and Glucagon signaling pathway.
 GO annotations related to this gene include calmodulin binding and phosphorylase kinase activity.
 An important paralog of this gene is PHKB.

 UniProtKB/Swiss-Prot for PHKA2 Gene